 - 40% Digital Expression: All of the written work and much of the exchange of ideas in this course will take place on the course blog.
 Students are required to write posts and comment on the posts of others.
-This participation will be assessed three separate times during the semester according to the rubric below.
+This participation will be assessed three separate times during the semester according to the rubric at the end of this syllabus.
 Your best score from among the three periods will be taken as the blog grade.
-Initial blog posts (see below) do NOT count towards the first blog period. - Blogging frequency is summarized in the rubric on the next page and the table on page 5.
+Initial blog posts (see below) do NOT count towards the first blog period. - Blogging frequency requirements are summarized in the table on the next page.
 You can check how many posts you've made, and when, on the 'Contributions' page on the class blog.
 The assessment periods are defined by DATE comments on entries from earlier periods are welcome and will be assessed in the period in which they are made. - 4% Initial Blog posts: This task is to ensure you can work the blog.
 Post an entry which explains (i) why you are doing this course and (ii) why you are not planning to be a Science major, AND post a comment on someone else's post.
 The entry must include a picture and at least one live link, and the comment must include at least one live link.
-You get marks for simply posting an entry (50%) with a photo (20%) and a live link (5%), and for posting a comment (20%) with a live link (5%). - 26% Class tests: There will be four of these during the semester, administered via Angel, so they can be taken on any internet-connected computer within the specified 24-hour period that the test is live.
-These will be multi-choice questions, open-book [you can consult anything you want except each other], and will cover the material covered to that point in the course.
+You get marks for simply posting an entry (50%) with a photo (20%) and a live link (5%), and for posting a comment (20%) with a live link (5%). - 0% Plagiarism quiz.
+This will be posted on Angel early in the course.
+You must get 100% on this quiz and you must achieve that by Noon Sept 12.
+If you do not get 100% by that date, no further grades will be returned to you and you will receive a FAIL grade for the entire course.
+You can retake the test as many times as you want before the deadline. - 26% Class tests: There will be four of these during the semester, administered via Angel, so they can be taken on any internet-connected computer within the specified 24-hour period that the test is live.
+These will be multi-choice questions, open-book [you can consult anything you want except another person].
+The questions will cover the material to that point in the course.
 You can take each test twice in the 24-hr period; we take your best score.
 The best two scores from the four class tests go to your class test grade. - O% Pop-quizzes: These will occur within class times throughout the semester, usually without warning.
 They are intended to provide you and the instructors with immediate feedback on how you are getting on.
 The score you get on them does NOT count towards the final grade. - 10% Attendance: Your presence will be determined from the sheet attached to each pop quiz which you must hand back at the time.
 There will be twelve or more pop-quizzes at random and unannounced times during semester.
 To earn the 10% attendance credit, you must be present at nine or more.
 If you are present at eight or fewer, you get zero for attendance. - 20% Final Exam: This will be identical in format as the class tests and will be administered via Angel in the same way.
 It will cover the entire content of the course.
-The final exam will be available for five days and you can take it twice in that period; again, we take your best score. - 10% Extra credit: This can come from three sources, to maximum 10%. - (1) Individual blog posts that are particularly lucid, stimulating, artistic or lateral (max 5% per post). - (2) Suggested exam questions.
-These should be multiple choice, in the style of the questions in the quizzes and e-mailed to Dr. Read at least one week before the final exam.
-If they are different from any questions you've already had, and they get used (or something close to them), you get the extra credit, at 2.5% per question.
-Sending lots of (good) questions increases your chances of hitting on questions I'll use.
-You'll get up to 10% extra credit and know the answers! - (3) Finding a mistake in a class test or the final exam.
-If you think you have found a mistake that would cause scores to be changed, e-mail Andrew outlining your reasoning.
-If you are the first to raise the argument, and he buys it, and it causes him to re-grade the question, he will email the class explaining why and how the marks will be adjusted.
-Andrew rarely makes mistakes.
-Max.
-5% per error.
+The final exam will be available for five days and you can take it twice in that period; again, we take your best score. - 10% Extra credit: This can come from a variety of sources (see below) to maximum 10%.